If you see any of these beef jerky toxins on the label, don’t buy it!

 This is exactly what it sounds like.
 By crushing chickens and molding them into a fine “paste”, you arrive at this charming ingredient.
 Infamously known as “pink slime,” this product is very, very low quality, and made from pureed leftover meat scraps, bone, nerves, blood vessels, and bone marrow.
 So, stuff we don’t normally associate with “meat.”

-Sadly, this unappetizing slurry makes up the beef base of many low quality beef jerky.
-The bottom line: it’s best to stick to grass-fed beef for your jerky needs.
+Sadly, this unappetizing slurry makes up the base of many low quality jerky products.
+The bottom line: it’s best to stick to grass-fed beef to avoid these beef jerky toxins.

 4. Brominated Vegetable Oil (BVO)